emmajanedrews/base-template/_posts/2018-03-30-how-to-select-an-investment-property.md

 excerpt: >-
   Have you been thinking lately about getting started in the world of real estate investing?
 If you have, I’ve got three tips to share with you.
 These tips will be your key to getting the highest return on your investment.
-First of all, finding the right location is key.
-To learn more, watch this short video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Oggie+Penev/Videos/Penev+Realty+%257C+Tips+For+Investing+In+Real+Estate.mp4
 pullquote: >-